Nash Equilibrium Seeking in N-Coalition Games via a Gradient-Free Method: Numerical Simulations

-Thus, it is obvious to see that the problem is non-smooth and satisfy Assumptions~\ref{assumption_local_f_lipschitz} and \ref{assumption_game_mapping}.
-The directed communication graph for each coalition $i$ is as shown in Fig.~\ref{fig:network.png}.
-Then, it is easy to find an associated adjacency matrix $A^i$ satisfying Assumption~\ref{assumption_graph}.

-In the simulation, we set the smoothing parameter $\mu^i_k = 0.1/{k+1}$.
+In the simulation, we set the smoothing parameter $\mu = 10^{-4}$.
 To validate the convergence of the players' actions, we set the constant step-size $\alpha = 0.1$.
-The algorithm is initialized with arbitrary $x^i_{j,0}$ and $\phi^i_{jk,0} = \pi^i_{jk}(\mathbf{x}_0)$.
-The trajectories of the players' actions for four coalitions are plotted in Figs.~\ref{fig:action_rgf_con1.png}, \ref{fig:action_rgf_con2.png}, \ref{fig:action_rgf_con3.png} and \ref{fig:action_rgf_con4.png}, respectively.
-As can be seen from these figures, all players' actions can approximately converge to the Nash equilibrium.
+The algorithm is initialized with arbitrary $x^i_{j,0}$, $y^i_{jk,0}$ and $\phi^i_{jk,0} = \pi^i_{jk}(\mathbf{x}_0)$.
+The trajectories of the players' actions for four coalitions are plotted in Figs.~\ref{fig:action_rgf_con1.png},\ref{fig:action_rgf_con2.png},\ref{fig:action_rgf_con3.png} and \ref{fig:action_rgf_con4.png}.
+As can be seen, all players' actions can approximately converge to the NE.

-To verify the convergence rate, we set the constant step-size $\alpha=0.02$, $0.03$, $0.05$ and $0.1$.
+To verify the convergence rate, we set the constant step-size $\alpha=0.005$, $0.01$, $0.02$ and $0.05$.
 The trajectories of the error gap $\|\mathbf{x}_t - \mathbf{x}^*\|$ with all these step-sizes are plotted in Fig.~\ref{fig:convergence_rate.png}.
 As can be observed, the error gap descends linearly in the log-scale plot for all cases.
 Moreover, when the step-size $\alpha$ is smaller, the convergence rate is slower but leading to a better accuracy, which verifies the derived results in Theorem~\ref{theorem:optimality}.